What forms are needed to file for divorce in California?

 - If you have children under the age of 18 with your spouse, you must also complete the Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (FL-105/GC-120).

-How do I file for divorce in California for free?
+How do I file for divorce for free in California?
 To apply for a fee waiver for a free divorce in California, you must first obtain all relevant forms and provide all requested information.
 You will then have to provide a notarized financial disclosure to prove your need.
 A court clerk will then review the paperwork and approve the waiver if you meet the requirements.